 - The work permit application starts with the administrative police station that is close to the place you live in Croatia, or at the Embassy or Consulate in the home country.

 - Our Croatia immigration lawyer can provide legal advice and assistance for persons interested in work permits applications.
 Contact us if you want to relocate to Croatia.

 - A passport photo and proof that the fees were paid are part of the work permit application in Croatia.

 In some cases, the authorities might ask for extra documents on behalf of the company you are about to work with.
-Make sure you understand the requirements for obtaining a work permit for Croatia, by letting our immigration attorneys in Croatia help you.
+Make sure you understand the requirements for obtaining a work permit for Croatia, by letting our experts help you.
+They can help you immigrate to Croatia.

 Can I get support for obtaining the residence permit?

 The residence permit is normally issued for persons who want to stay longer than 90 days in Croatia.
 For a temporary residence permit, you will need a valid passport, the translated birth certificate, proof of health insurance, information about the purpose of your stay in Croatia, plus details about your finances.
 The authorities will also ask about a copy of the criminal record and can also make their verification.

 How can a Croatia immigration lawyer help me?

 Foreigners from countries outside the EU/EFTA must have a clear picture of the immigration rules in Croatia, no matter if they intend to stay for short or long periods.
 Our Croatia immigration lawyers have experience in this area and can provide the necessary legal support and advice.
 Here is how we can help: